William Keir Grant

-In October 1819, Grant Keir was despatched by the Bombay government with a strong armament for the suppression of piracy in the Persian Gulf.
+In October 1819, Grant was despatched by the Bombay government with a strong armament for the suppression of piracy in the Persian Gulf.
 The attack was specially directed against the Joasmi (Al Qasimi), a tribe of maritime Arabs of the sect of Wahhabis or followers of the Arab religious reformer, Abd-ul-Wahab (Bestower of Blessings), whose pirate craft had long been the terror of the coasts of western India.
 Ras Al Khaimah, their stronghold, had been destroyed by a small force from Bombay in 1809, but their power was again in the ascendant.
 Ras Al Khaimah was captured with small loss on 9 December 1819.
-On 8 January 1820, Grant Keir signed a general treaty of peace on the part of the British government with the chiefs of the tribes of maritime Arabs of the Persian Gulf, by whom it was subsequently signed at different times and places.
+On 8 January 1820, Grant signed a general treaty of peace on the part of the British government with the chiefs of the tribes of maritime Arabs of the Persian Gulf, by whom it was subsequently signed at different times and places.
 It provided for the entire suppression of piracy in the Gulf.
-For his services Grant Keir received the thanks of the governor-general in council and the Persian decoration of the Lion and Sun.
+For his services Grant received the thanks of the governor-general in council and the Persian decoration of the Lion and Sun.

-He returned home at the end of his staff service and was made KCB in 1822, lieutenant-general in 1825, GCH in 1835 and given the colonelcy in 1839 of the 2nd (Royal North British) Regiment of Dragoons (later the Scots Greys), an honour he held until his death in 1852.
+He returned home at the end of his staff service and was made KCB in 1822, lieutenant-general in 1825, GCH in 1835 and given the colonelcy in 1833 of the 8th Light Dragoons and in 1839 of the 2nd (Royal North British) Regiment of Dragoons (later the Scots Greys), an honour he held until his death in 1852.
 He was promoted to full general on 23 November 1841.

 He died at his home in Chapel Street, Belgrave Square, London, aged 80.
 He had married in 1811 a daughter of Captain Jackson, R.N.